 Closing date for applications: 19 March 2021

 The Early Career SIG of the UK Acoustics Network Plus (UKAN+) will have its own management structure mirroring that of UKAN+: a small Executive Board and four Grand Challenge Champions.
 It will report directly to the UKAN+ Annual Assembly and have representation on the UKAN+ executive board.
 An early career member will be in the leadership group of every Special Interest Group (SIG) in the Network.
-We are therefore seeking early expressions of interest in applications for four Early Career Grand Challenge Champion appointments and fourteen Early Career SIG Coordinator appointments.
+We are therefore seeking applications for four Early Career Grand Challenge Champion appointments and fourteen Early Career SIG Coordinator appointments.
 Currently, these SIGS comprise Acoustic/Ultrasonic Non-Destructive Evaluation, Communication and Room Acoustics, Mathematical Analysis in Acoustics, Physical Acoustics, Acoustic Sensors, Animal Bio-acoustics, Vibro-acoustics, Aero-acoustics, Computational Acoustics, Acoustic Metamaterials, Biomedical Acoustics, Noise and Soundscape, Hearing and Underwater Acoustics.

 The successful applicants will benefit from training and funding opportunities, exciting social events, and networking with potential employers and people at the highest levels of Acoustics in academia and industry.
 The nominees should consider themselves to be early in their career.
 However, there are no restrictions on age.
 The nominee could expect to contribute one to two hours of their time in an average week.
 These are appointments for a one year term, with the possibility of an extension.

 Early Career SIG Coordinators